ytyulkinaxway/axway-open-docs/content/en/docs/api_mgmt_overview/api_mgmt_components/pipeline.md

 For deployment, the policy file and the corresponding environment file are merged to form the `fed` file, which is then deployed to the API Gateways.

-The AMPLIFY API Management solution provides predeployment scripts that you can use in an integration pipeline.
+The Amplify API Management solution provides predeployment scripts that you can use in an integration pipeline.

 Instead of deploying policy and environment files directly from the version management system, it is best to build release packages that are stored in a release repository.
 This allows auditing, simple rollbacks, and the maintenance of dependencies.